bio4j/bio4j.github.com/source/_posts/2015-03-08-bio4j-updates-and-roadmap.markdown

 We've spent the past few months working on Bio4j **TODO more solid, future-proof, generic**; and let me say that things look great.
 As we gain more users (and contributors), we're also trying to make our plans and development roadmap more open.
 This post should give you an idea to where Bio4j is today, where it is going, and when it is expected to be there.

+_Here goes summary of how things are organized right now_

 ----
 **Now**